What are the different user roles in the system and their access controls?

 Job Managers are responsible for overseeing the entire batch process for printing.

-1. They manage batches once jobs complete processing and all required approval stages.
+2. They can also manage batches once jobs complete processing and all required approval stages.

-3. If also assigned the Job Approver role, they can approve jobs and directly initiate printing.
+3. If also assigned the Job Approver role, they can approve jobs and initiate printing.

 Job Approvers are responsible for reviewing and approving jobs at different stages.

-1. A job can have up to four levels of approval before it is sent for printing.
+1. A job may require up to four levels of approval before it can be sent for printing.

-2. Job Approvers can approve and submit the job to the next approval level.
+2. Job approvers can review, approve, and forward the job to the next level of approval.

 Asset Access